-(See note regarding Pre-Engineering entrance requirements on page 31.)
+(See note regarding Pre-Engineering entrance requirements on page 28.)

-Normally four semesters of work at a recognized school of engineering, in addition to the three-year course here outlined, are necessary to finish a regular engineering course.

-- 1. Amount of Work.
-The student must complete 94 hours of work. - 2.
-Grade of Work.
-The student must secure a total of 188 honor points for the 94 hours of work.
-In other words, he must obtain an average grade of C. Honor points are computed on the basis of registered - 3.
+- Normally four semesters of work at a recognized school of engineering, in addition to the three-year course here outlined, are necessary to finish a regular engineering course. - 1.
+Amount and Grade of Work.
+The student must complete 94 hours of work with an average grade of C. Honor points are computed on the basis of registered hours. - 2.
 Prescribed Work.
 Of the 94 hours required, the following are prescribed: